 - Tuition Fees include: Mandatory and Selectable Incidental, System Access & Ancillary Fees, and UHIP for international tuition are included.

-Note: For the 2020-21 Agreement, it was agreed to provide a 5% increase in living allowance stipend to support MSc and PhD students.
-The increase meets one of the requests by the Faculty of Medicine Graduate Representation Committee (GRC) for PhD students and it is more than double the Ontario CPI average rate of 2% over the first 8 months of 2019 to cover the increased cost of living in Toronto.
+Note: For the 2021-22 Agreement, it was agreed to provide a 10% increase in living allowance stipend to support MSc and PhD students.
+The increase exceeds the request by the Temerty Faculty of Medicine Graduate Representation Committee (GRC) of 7.62% to bring all stipends to the cost of living in Toronto.

 2. Top-up Practices

 All awards that require student applications are eligible for a top-up from their supervisor or graduate unit excluding.